bstarynk/old-melt-monitor/README.md

 To test it, (edit `Makefile` if wanted, then) compile monimelt with
     make,

+then add -perhaps thru a symlink named monimelt-dump-state - the shell script monimelt-dump-state.sh to your $PATH

 then first build the state-monimelt.dbsqlite sqlite3 database with
     make restore-state
 then run